isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/id17C5E0U0OQE.md

     >[!NOTE]
     >
     > The name is automatically suggested based on the Title of your file.
-If you want to manually specify the file name, then ensure that the Name does not contain any spaces, apostrophe, or braces and ends with .ditaval.
+If you want to manually specify the file name, then ensure that the Name does not contain any spaces, apostrophe, or braces and ends with `.ditaval`.

 1. Click **Create**.
 The Topic Created message appears.